femiguez/apsimx/README.md

 * and/or APSIM (7.x) 'Classic'

-The new APSIM uses the mono framework to run on Windows, Mac and Linux (Debian).
+The new APSIM uses the mono framework to run on Mac and Linux (Debian).
 Mono should be installed first (in Mac and Linux).

 **Mono framework download**: